Secure Software Development Methodologies: A Multivocal Literature Review: Auxiliary Practices

 \subsection{Risk management framework}

-Risk management framework is defined in Touchpoints~\cite{mcgraw2006software}, NIST 800-160~\cite{NIST2021volume2}, the methodology from Singapore~\cite{csa2017}, the methodology from Malaysia~\cite{malaysia2015}, the BSA~\cite{bsa2020} framework and the methodology by Jones and Rastogi~\cite{jones2004secure}.
-NIST 800-160~\cite{NIST2016volume1} provides a detailed explanation of practices involved in risk management processes.
-The following security activities and tasks are included: \begin{itemize} \item \textit{Planning of security risk management}.
-This involves defining the security aspects of the risk management strategy.
-Security aspects may be stakeholders' concerns, trustworthiness, and assurance. \item \textit{Managing the security aspects}.
-The information management process is involved to provide security risks to stakeholders. \item \textit{Analysis of security risks}.
-With the support of the system analysis process, the analysis identifies security risks and assesses the likelihood of occurrence and consequences of these risks. \item \textit{Treatment of security risks}.
-With the support of the decision management process, this is used to identify security treatments that may be recommended to stakeholders. \item \textit{Monitoring of security risks}, which involves monitoring the changes, and assessment of the effectiveness of security measures. \end{itemize}
+The risk management framework is defined in various methodologies, including Touchpoints~\cite{mcgraw2006software}, NIST 800-160~\cite{NIST2021volume2}, the methodology from Singapore~\cite{csa2017}, the methodology from Malaysia~\cite{malaysia2015}, the BSA~\cite{bsa2020} framework and the methodology by Jones and Rastogi~\cite{jones2004secure}.
+NIST 800-160~\cite{NIST2016v1r1} provides a detailed explanation of the practices involved in risk management processes.
+The following security activities and tasks are typically included: \begin{itemize} \item \textit{planning of security risk management}.
+This involves defining the security aspects of the risk management strategy, taking into account stakeholders' concerns, trustworthiness, and assurance; \item \textit{managing the security aspects}.
+The information management process is involved to provide security risks to stakeholders; \item \textit{analysis of security risks}.
+With the support of the system analysis process, the analysis identifies security risks and assesses the likelihood of occurrence and consequences of these risks; \item \textit{treatment of security risks}.
+With the support of the decision management process, security treatments that may be recommended to stakeholders. \item \textit{Monitoring of security risks}, which involves monitoring the changes, and assessment of the effectiveness of security measures. \end{itemize}

-McGraw~\cite{mcgraw2006software} describes his philosophy of risk management framework (RMF) as a full life cycle activity that occurs in parallel with SDLC activities to identify, track and mitigate risks that appear over project development.
-In his methodology software risk management is strongly influenced by business motivation and takes place in the context of the business.
-Business goals and priorities are taken into account while identifying and analyzing the risks.
-The RMF can be considered as a fractal, continuous multilevel loop because the full process can be applied at different levels, such as project level, software lifecycle phase level, and artifact level.
+McGraw~\cite{mcgraw2006software} describes his philosophy of the risk management framework as a full life cycle activity that occurs in parallel with SDLC activities to identify, track and mitigate risks that arise during project development.
+In his methodology, software risk management is strongly influenced by business motivation and takes place within the context of the business.
+Business goals and priorities are taken into account when identifying and analyzing risks.
+The risk management framework can be considered a fractal, continuous multilevel loop because the full process can be applied at different levels, such as project level, software lifecycle phase level, and artifact level.